Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 The most common way of using boric acid is with water; this can be effectively used to get rid of baby roaches.

-Just like the borax, mix equal parts of boric acid and sugar with a little water to form a paste; you can use boric acid simply as a powder and apply it around the roach-infested areas.
+Like the borax, mix equal parts of boric acid and sugar with a little water to form a paste; you can use boric acid simply as a powder and apply it around the roach-infested areas.

 When roaches ingest it, they die due to stomach poisoning and dehydration.